Tham Pha Ka

 Tham Pha Ka, or Tham Phaka, (Lao ຖ້ຳຜາກ້າ) is a karst limestone river cave in Vientiane Province, Laos, located roughly 22 kilometres (14 mi) north of Muang Met.
 The Nam Fuang River, a tributary of the Mekong River, flows through the cave.

-It is potentially the largest cave in Laos., with nearly 9 km of the cave system surveyed and published, and a height of 120 metres and width of 400m recorded so far.
+It is potentially the largest cave in Laos, with nearly 9 km of the cave system surveyed and published, and a height of 120 m and width of 400 m recorded so far.
 The four main natural underground networks of Laos are the Nam Dôn system (45 km), Tham Nam Non (28 km), Pha Soung (21 km) and Chom Ong (18 km).